 Upon successful completion of the program, the student will receive an A.S.
 Degree and may make application to take the State Board of Nursing Examination for Registered Nurses, the NCLEX-RN.
 The graduate has the foundation necessary to continue his/her education in Nursing upon completion of the program.

 The Associate Degree Nursing Program admits 60 students on two different deadlines annually.
-Beginning in January of 2017, all two-year ADN programs will be relocated to the Melbourne campus.
-Applicants are responsible for submitting and verifying all required information to the Health Science Admissions Office (currently in Cocoa, Building 20 - 211) prior to the application deadline dates.
+All two-year ADN programs are located on the Melbourne campus.
+Applicants are responsible for submitting and verifying all required information to the Health Science Admissions Office (Melbourne Campus, building 15, room 101) prior to the application deadline dates.
 Incomplete files will not be considered for program admission.
 Application Deadlines and Program Start Dates are as follows:

 Option One - Melbourne Campus - Coursework primarily presented during the daytime

 Application Deadline: March 15th

 Program Start Date: August

 Accept / Decline Notification: 10 weeks

 Option Two - Melbourne Campus - Coursework primarily presented after 2 PM & Weekends

 Applicants are evaluated for admission by the ADN Selection Committee and based upon a point system explained in detail at the Selection Criteria section.
 For selection, you MUST satisfy program entrance requirements outlined below.